 How to Make Silk Tie Easter Eggs (In the Instant Pot!)

-PPP Team Member Cheree spent quite a few weeks back in the Spring busily trying out all sorts of Instant Pot Easter Egg recipes – in this one she shows us how to use silk ties (or scarves) to make silk dyed eggs in the Instant Pot. 🙂 These aren't JUST for Easter time though – they have a bit of Farmhouse charm and could be perfect for Fall decor!
+PPP Team Member Cheree spent some time several weeks back busily trying out all sorts of Instant Pot Easter Egg recipes – in this one she shows us how to use silk ties (or scarves) to make silk dyed eggs in the Instant Pot. 🙂 These aren't JUST for Easter time though – they have a bit of Farmhouse charm and could even be used for Fall decor!

 Have you ever heard of making silk dyed eggs for your Easter eggs?
 This was new to me and maybe it is to you too…